DongDongSunny/tron-deployment/private_net/README_PRIVATE_NET.md

 Here are the quick-start for setting up a Tron private network using Docker.

-A private chain needs at least one fullnode running by [SR](https://tronprotocol.github.io/documentation-en/mechanism-algorithm/sr/) to produces blocks, and any number of FullNodes to synchronize blocks and broadcast transactions.
+A private chain needs at least one fullnode running by [SR](https://tronprotocol.github.io/documentation-en/mechanism-algorithm/sr/) to produces blocks, and any number of fullnodes to synchronize blocks and broadcast transactions.

 ## Prerequisites